dzchua/ansible/README.md

 # ansible
-The proper format of how ansible directory is done if the playbook gets larger.
 Run the setup.sh file first to create virtual environment and required packages.

 ### How to manage role
 /path/to/role are all the required roles <br />